 The current INEs are:-

 Questions arising at any meeting of the PIOC shall be decided by a majority vote with only the INEs being entitled to vote.

-The PIOC will serve, and seek to safeguard, the public interest by enhancing stakeholder confidence in the public interest aspects of the Firm’s decision making relating to its audit and assurance (including risk advisory services), initiating and encouraging dialogue and feedback from relevant stakeholders relating to the Firm's audit and assurance (including risk advisory services), and advising the Geography Executive on the management of reputational risks relating to the Firm's audit and assurance (including risk advisory services).
+The PIOC will serve, and seek to safeguard, the public interest by enhancing stakeholder confidence in the public interest aspects of the firm’s decision making relating to its audit and assurance (including risk advisory services), initiating and encouraging dialogue and feedback from relevant stakeholders relating to the firm's audit and assurance (including risk advisory services), and advising the Geography executive on the management of reputational risks relating to the firm's audit and assurance (including risk advisory services).
 In discharging its functions, the PIOC shall have particular regard to the Audit Firm Governance Code.
-A report from the PIOC will be included in the Firm's annual Transparency Report.
+A report from the PIOC is included in the firm's annual Transparency Report.